ayushshrivastv/OpenChain.io/CrossChain/LayerZero.md

-# My LayerZero Migration Journey - A New Chapter for OpenChain
+# LayerZero Migration Journey - A New Chapter for OpenChain

 ## Why I Made the Switch